Chapter Two: Ann

 Is this true?
 The day she met Noah, for instance—was there any whisper in it, of the how he would one day be packing up his half of their shared life to start anew with someone other?

 And Ann was working on a story that day.
-She was in San Diego on assignment for Spin, profiling indie-rock cult darling John Vanderslice as he toured the west coast in support of his seventh LP, Romanian Names.
+She was in San Diego on assignment for Spin, profiling indie-rock cult darling John Vanderslice as he toured the country in support of his seventh LP, Romanian Names.
 She’d watched the band load in to the legendary Casbah and perform their sound check.
-She’d sat outside Los Chuchys with JV, in the late June SoCal swelter, filling her notebook as he held forth on the hierarchy of street food, the optimal dose of opium, how cats deploy toxoplasma gondii to control us, the dishonesty of a narrative that elides violence, and, one of his favorite themes, the near-divine perfection of a Neve console.
-But when the band piled into the van to head to the hotel for a few hours’ downtime before the show, she’d opted to stay downtown, to walk the half-mile to the city’s Central Library, to spend her free hours there.
+She’d sat outside Los Chuchys with Vanderslice and a plate of carnitas tacos, filling her notebook as he held forth on the hierarchy of street food, the superiority of cats, how to dose your opium depending on your intention, and, one of his favorite themes, the perfection of a Neve console.
+But when he and the band piled into the van to head back to the hotel before the show, to make their separate preparations, she’d opted to stay downtown, to walk the half-mile to the city’s Central Library, to spend her free hours there.

 There was a line she couldn’t quite recall from one of E.B.
-White’s essays—the one about the hurricane slowly approaching New England; the one in which he waits thirty-six hours for the storm to arrive at his little peninsula, half way up the coast of Maine; the one in which its progress is meticulously chronicled on the radio, to the point where he wonders if that relentless coverage, that prolonged anticipation, is more taxing than the storm itself—of which her time with JV reminded her, and she wanted to find the phrase, to ask him about it.
-To know if he experienced his own intensity the same way the people around him did.
+White’s essays—the one about the hurricane slowly approaching New England; the one in which he waits thirty-six hours for Edna to arrive at his little peninsula, half way up the coast of Maine, listening, all the while, to the radio’s play-by-play of her progress—a line about the way this relentless coverage, this prolonged anticipation frays the nerves, which her time with John Vanderslice had brought to mind.
+She wanted to find the phrase, to ask him about it.
+To know if he experienced his own intensity in the same way those around him did.

 Noah had gone to the library for a hit of nostalgia and a dose of calm.
-He was back in his hometown to attend his parents’ thirtieth anniversary extravaganza, the whole weekend scheduled to the hilt.
-Boisterous siblings crowded the house, friends and family had descended from near and far, each personality making their own demands.
-With no official role, but the air of a host, Noah felt simultaneously superfluous and overburdened.
-And so, under the pretense of running some vital errand (Birthday candles?
+He was back in his hometown to attend his parents’ thirtieth anniversary blowout, a whole weekend scheduled to the hilt.
+Boisterous siblings crowded the house, friends and family were descending from near and far, everywhere he turned someone had an ask, an opinion, a reminiscence he had to hear, and he felt simultaneously superfluous and overburdened.
+So, under the pretense of popping out for some last minute supplies—Birthday candles?
 Burgers?
-Booze?) he fled to this, the favorite haunt of his youth.
+Booze?—he fled to this, a favorite haunt of his youth.

 She heard his voice before she saw him.
-Noah had a deeper voice than you might expect, with a gravitas that, at least then, he didn’t possess.
-“Forgive me,” was the first thing he said to her.
-Was that the subtle foreshadowing she had missed?
+Noah has a deeper voice than his slight build might suggest, with a gravitas that, at least then, he didn’t possess.
+“Forgive me.”
+That was the first thing he said to her.
+And, was that the subtle foreshadowing she had missed?
 Another apology, like the apology with which, sixteen years later, he would begin his bearing-of-the-soul, his breaking-of-her-heart.
 But not like that apology at all.

 He was begging her pardon, that day in the stacks, for approaching a woman at her work.
 He swore it wasn’t something he ever did; he wasn’t one of those guys.
 But the collection in her hand…he asked her to flip to the checkout card.
 And there was his name, once, twice, thrice…four times over—a timestamped proof of true love.

-“Good ol’ Elwyn!” he said, smiling the smile she’d come to call his boyhood grin, a face full of unabashed delight.
+“Good ol’ Elwyn!” he said, smiling the smile she would come to call his boyhood grin, a face full of unabashed delight.

 “Good ol’ Elwyn!
 But, though, did you know he went by ‘Andy,’?
 Good ol’ Andy, I should say!”
 He was such a fan, he couldn’t help himself.
 Had to tell her all about it.
 “It’s his precision, right?
 The precision of his language.
 He’s casual enough, he never sounds pretensions, but…you can feel how deliberate he’s being, like,” he flipped to a page he evidently knew well, “‘Living in a sanitary age, we are getting so we place too high a value on human life—which rightfully must always come second to human ideas.’
 That’s from, maybe you know, you probably know, he’s talking about the war.”